Sahaja Yamalapalli: Career

-Yamalapalli made her debut on the ITF tour in 2021.
-She won her first main draw match in a WTA 125 event at the Mumbai Open in February 2024.
+Yamalapalli made her debut on the ITF Women's World Tennis Tour in 2021.
+She won her first main-draw match in a WTA 125 event at the Mumbai Open in February 2024.
 She won the SoCal Pro Series and became the third Indian women's tennis player to win an ITF pro title.
 She also won the ECT ITF women’s singles title.
-She mainly plays tournaments on the ITF Women's World Tennis Tour, where she has won four titles in the singles and one in the doubles.
+She mainly plays tournaments on the ITF World Tour, where she has won four titles in the singles and one in the doubles.

-In October 2025, Yamalapalli made her WTA Tour main-draw debut as a wildcard entrant at the Chennai Open and defeated lucky loser Priska Nugroho, before losing to third seed Donna Vekić in the second round.
+In October 2025, Yamalapalli made her WTA Tour main-draw debut as a wildcard entrant at the Chennai Open and defeated lucky loser Priska Nugroho, before losing to third seed Donna Vekić, in the second round.